SummaryRead the full fact sheet

 Peer pressure can make people do all sorts of things they would otherwise not do.
 Act with care and consideration to other people and:

 - Don’t encourage anyone else to use alcohol or other drugs, or tell them they’re ‘no fun’ if they decide not to drink.

 - Don’t make sexual advances towards someone who is too out of it to say ‘yes’ or ‘no’.
 It’s a crime to engage in any sexual activity (including things like touching) with someone without their consent.
-This includes if someone is too intoxicated and therefore unable to consent.
+This includes if someone is too intoxicated and therefore considered unable to consent.

 - Don’t pressure your partner to have sex or try to manipulate them, for example, by flirting with someone else.